Stochastic Learning of Semiparametric Monotone Index Models with Large Sample Size: Statistical Properties of KMBGD Estimator

-According to \autoref{thm7}, if we choose $B\ll n$ to improve computational speed, the upper bounded on $\mathbb{E}^{*}\left(\left\Vert \Delta\boldsymbol{\beta}_{k}\right\Vert \right) $ will be of rate slower than $n^{-1/2}$ even when $D$ is large.
-The slower convergence rate is a common feature of all the mini-batch estimators.
-Indeed, the mini-batch estimators converge at the rate $B^{-1/2}$ at best, see, for example, Lemma 2 in \citet{forneron2022estimation}.
-However, different from the conventional mini-batch estimator, our KMBGD estimators are guaranteed to converge no faster than $\sqrt{\log(n)/Bh_n^2}$.
-If we choose $B=n^{1/2}$ and $h_n = n^{-1/6}$, then the convergence rate would be $\sqrt{\log(n)}n^{-1/12}$, which is much slower than $B^{-1/2}=n^{-1/4}$.
-This is due to the fact that we use subsamples to construct the kernel estimator.
-When we use subsamples to construct the kernel estimator, the subsample-based gradient is no longer an unbiased estimator (conditional on the previous subsamples) of the full-sample-based gradient, that is, $\mathbb{E}^*(\pi_{2,n,k})\neq 0$.
-The bias makes the convergence rate of our KMBGD estimator slower than $B^{-1/2}$.
-However, surprisingly, in the following we will show that if we appropriately choose the kernel function and bandwidth parameter, even with $B\ll n$, we can still obtain $n^{-1/2}$ by following \citet{polyak1992acceleration} and conducting average across KMBGD estimators produced during iterations.
+The slower convergence rate of the KMBGD estimator is mainly due to the fact that I use subsamples to construct the kernel estimator.
+In this case, the subsample-based gradient is no longer an unbiased estimator (conditional on the previous subsamples) of the full-sample-based gradient, that is, $\mathbb{E}^*(\pi_{2,n,k})\neq 0$.
+The bias makes the convergence rate of KMBGD estimator slower than $1/\sqrt{B}$.
+However, surprisingly, in the following I will show that if I appropriately choose the kernel function and bandwidth parameter, even with $B\ll n$, I can still obtain $1/\sqrt{n}$ by following \citet{polyak1992acceleration} and conducting average across KMBGD estimators produced during iterations.